rivermont/spidy/README.md

 Spidy has to working lists, `TODO` and `done`.
 TODO is the list of URLs it hasn't yet visited.
 Done is the list of URLs it has already been to.
-The crawler visits each page in TODO, scrapes the html content for links, and adds those back into TODO.
+The crawler visits each page in TODO, scrapes the HTML content for links, and adds those back into TODO.
 It also saves all of the content of the page into a file for processing.

 # Features
 We built a lot of the functionality in spidy by watching the console scroll by and going, "Hey, we should add that!"
-Here are some features we figured were worth noting.
+Here are some features we figure are worth noting.

 ## Error Handling
-While testing we have come across many common errors that aren't easily avoided such as http timeout, unicode encode errors, exceeding maximum redirects, http connection, and document empty(going to picture etc.)
-For all of these errors we have separate error handling that prints a relevant sttatement to the console since most of these errors are impossible to avoid we just continue past them.
-For unknown errors we have a cap which will cause the program to stop if we exceed that set amount.
+We have tried to recognize all of the errors spidy runs into and create custom error messages and logging for each.
+There is a set cap so that after accumulating too many errors the crawler will stop itself.
 Currently Spidy has built-in support for

   - ConnectionError